dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     options.

-  - You may specify a time period that is longer than the period for the data set at which the data is entered and approvede.
+  - You may specify a time period that is longer than the period for the data set at which the data is entered and approved.
 The approval status is determined by whether the data is approved for all the data set periods within the period you specify.